 Can You Return a Udemy Course?

 Yes.
-If you purchase a course, you have 30 days to return it if you are unsatisfied.
-However, you will not be qualified for a return if you have already consumed the majority of a course’s content.
+If you purchase a Udemy course, you have 30 days to return it if you are unsatisfied.
+That said, you will not be qualified for a return if you have already consumed the majority of a course’s content.

-What Kinds of Courses are Available on Udemy?
+What Kinds Of Courses Are Available On Udemy?

 - Finance & Accounting